Dimension Reduction for Large-Scale Federated Data: Statistical Rate and Asymptotic Inference: Introduction

-The existing distributed PCA algorithms reduce the PCA computational burden by partitioning the full data ``horizontally'' or ``vertically'' \citep{fandistributed2019, kannan2014pca, Kargupta2001distributed}.
-The horizontal partition splits the data over the sample size $n$, whereas the vertical partition splits the data over the dimension $d$.
-Horizontal partition is useful when the sample size $n$ is large or when the data are federated in multiple sites.
-For example, \citet{fandistributed2019} considered the horizontally distributed PCA where they estimated the $K$ leading eigenvectors of the $d \times d$ population covariance matrix by applying traditional PCA to each data split and aggregating the PCA results across different datasets.
-They showed when the number of data splits is not too large, the error rate of their algorithm is of the same order as the traditional PCA.
-Since they used the traditional PCA algorithm for each data partition, the computational complexity is at least of order $O(d^3)$, which will be computationally difficult when $d$ is large, e.g., in GWAS, $d$ is hundreds of thousands to millions. \citet{Kargupta2001distributed} considered vertical partition and developed a method that collects local principal components (PCs) and then reconstructs global PCs by linear transformations.
-However, there is no theoretical guarantee on the error rate compared with the traditional full sample PCA, and the method may fail when variables are correlated.
+The existing distributed PCA algorithms reduce the computation burden by partitioning the full data ``horizontally'' or ``vertically''.
+The horizontal partition splits the data over the sample size $n$, whereas the vertical partition splits the data over the dimension $d$. \citet{fandistributed2019} considered the horizontally distributed PCA where they estimated the $K$ leading eigenvectors of the $d \times d$ population covariance matrix by applying traditional PCA to each data split and aggregating the results across sites.
+They showed when the number of splits is not too large, the error rate is of the same order as the traditional PCA.
+Since traditional PCA is used for each partition, the computational complexity is at least of order $O(d^3)$, which will be computationally difficult for large $d$. \citet{Kargupta2001distributed} considered vertical partition and developed a method that collects local principal components (PCs) and then reconstructs global PCs by linear transformations.
+However, there is no theoretical guarantee on the error rate, and the method may fail for correlated variables.